 7. Find a Team

 Record labels can do a lot of the heavy lifting for you when it comes to music marketing.
 Even if you don’t have a record deal, you can still assemble a team to work like your own independent label.
-Behind every successful artist is a manager, publisher, and marketer, even if these are all the same person 😉
+Behind every successful artist is a manager, publisher, and marketer, even when these are all the same person 😉

 Groover can be a great tool for reaching out to record labels, publishers, managers & more for collaboration.